Can Interpretation Predict Behavior on Unseen Data?: Methods and Experiment Setup

 \subsection{Data setting}

 Our setting is inspired by work on systematic generalization from ambiguous training rules~\citep{mccoy-etal-2020-syntax,mccoy2020bertsfeathergeneralizetogether,structuralgrokking}.
-We base our dataset on the parentheses-balancing task Dyck-1~\citep{suzgun2019,ebrahimi-etal-2020-self,structuralgrokking,dyckcasestudy}.
+Our primary dataset is based on the Dyck-1 parentheses-balancing task~\citep{suzgun2019,ebrahimi-etal-2020-self,structuralgrokking,dyckcasestudy}.
 Unlike standard parentheses-balancing settings, our training dataset is compatible with either \matched{}, an unordered counting rule, or \balanced{}, a hierarchical parentheses-balancing rule.